Methods of payment Abuse

 31.08.2023, 22:05

-hosts is a text file that is used in operating systems to communicate between domain names and IP addresses.
-It represents the local distribution of the domain system and allows redirecting requests to specific IP addresses, bypassing the usual DNS servers.
+hosts is a text file used in operating systems to communicate between domain names and IP addresses.
+It represents the local distribution of the domain system and allows requests to be redirected to specific IP addresses, bypassing normal DNS servers.

-hosts is often used to configure local test servers, block access to certain sites or resources, as well as to solve problems with DNS queries.
+hosts is often used to set up local test servers, to block access to certain sites or resources, and to solve problems with DNS queries.

-When you enter a domain name in a web browser or other application, the operating system first checks the hosts file for the presence of the corresponding entry.
-If the record is found, the IP address specified in the hosts file will be used to connect to the server.
+When you enter a domain name in a web browser or other application, the operating system first checks the hosts file for a matching entry.
+If an entry is found, the IP address listed in the hosts file will be used to connect to the server.

 Where is it located?